RieberLok® Assembly Instructions

 Apply Assembly (Joint) Lubricant

-Apply a light coating of assembly lubricant to the first few inches of the spigot end of the pipe.
-Pay particular attention to the pipe bevel area.
+Apply a light coating of assembly lubricant to the first few inches of the spigot end of the pipe including the beveled area.
 Apply a light coating of assembly lubricant to the inside surface of the RieberLok® Gasket.
 Exercise caution as the segment teeth are sharp and may pose a hazard.

 Assemble the Joint